Play areas at UK airports

 Terminal 5 – in the main Terminal 5A departure lounge near Gate A7.

 North Terminal – the small kids’ zone is tucked away in a corner near Boots.
-There are two branches so you want the one at the far end on the left after security.
+Head towards the far left after security, and it’s next to the lifts.

 South Terminal – the soft play area is much bigger, although less inspired, and right in the centre of the food and shops upstairs.

-Terminal 2 – a toddler area for under threes and an ‘adventure’ play area for three to eight-year-olds near gate 213.
+Terminal 2 – a toddler area for under threes and an ‘adventure’ play area for three to eight-year-olds near Caffe Nero.
+The airport also has art desks with colouring in and and crayons, including at most places to eat.

-An unsupervised soft play area for two to six-year-olds after security on the international pier, near gates 27A and 27B.
+An unsupervised soft play area for two to six-year-olds after security on the international/west pier, near gate 27.
 There are also puzzle tables and Lego dotted around various bits of the terminal too.

-No soft play although there’s a Game Zone for older children.
+No soft play although there’s a Game Zone/arcade for older children.

-A soft play area in the first floor food court, suitable for children under eight.
+There’s a soft play area in the first floor food court, suitable for children aged under eight.

 Liverpool John Lennon